Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Experiments and results

 \textbf{Results and Analysis}

 The main results are shown in \autoref{table:action}.
-The model employing I3D~\cite{Carreira_2017} with Faster R-CNN detector performs best on our dataset, outperforming that using I3D for both detection and classification.
-It's probably because our dataset contains a large number of crowded scenes, which is challenging for detection.
+The model employing I3D~\cite{kinetics2017} with Faster R-CNN detector performs best on our dataset, outperforming that using I3D for both detection and classification.
+It's probably because our dataset contains many crowded scenes, which is challenging for the detection stream.
 Therefore, utilizing a high-quality detector could significantly improve the detection performance.
-The method with transformer is superior on AVA~\cite{ava2018} dataset but performs comparatively poor on our dataset, the reason might be that AVA dataset focuses on human-human and human-object interaction, while our dataset pays more attention to the individual action under complex event conditions.
-Surprisingly, the state-of-the-art method SlowFast performs the worst in our dataset.
-This result may be related to the crowded and severe occlusion in our dataset, which makes the fast pathway in SlowFast fail in capturing motion features of individuals.
+VTN~\cite{transformer2017} is superior on AVA~\cite{ava2018} dataset but performs comparatively poor on our dataset.
+Meanwhile, both the FeatureBank and LSTC can also perform great on AVA by virtue of their feature memory mechanism.
+However, their performance in HiEve is not satisfying as the AVA dataset.
+The reason might be that the AVA dataset focuses on human-human and human-object interaction, while our dataset pays more attention to the individual action under complex event conditions.
 Moreover, the visualization results of first three baselines are shown in \autoref{fig:visualized_action}, we can observe that it's difficult for these popular methods to recognize the anomalous actions in our dataset and none of them can tackle the prediction in crowded scenes well.
+The SlowFast owns the best performance in HiEve excluded the Transformer-based methods.
+Nevertheless, our proposed simple action recognition baseline still surpasses the vanilla Slowfast with 1.08 wf-mAP and 0.78 f-mAP.
+The difference in improvement on these two metrics indicates that combining the pose motion pattern can better address the action recognition under crowded scenes.
+The success of this simple baseline also proves that leveraging the diverse annotation in the HiEve dataset could improve the action recognition task.
+In terms of the Transformer-based methods (Video-Swin and TimeSformer), they significantly outperform all the above baselines, which is consistent with their great performance on other action detection datasets.
+Specifically, the performance of the Video-Swin model surpasses our proposed baseline (based on the SlowFast model) and achieves the best results.
+These findings demonstrate that more powerful long-term spatial-temporal modeling is beneficial for action recognition in our HiEve dataset.
+As for the skeleton-based method ST-GCN, we can observe that it is not ideal compared to most RGB-based methods.
+This can be attributed to the difficulty of obtaining accurate pose estimations in our HiEve dataset due to heavy occlusion and complex scenes.
+In contrast, commonly-used skeleton-based action recognition datasets (e.g., NTU-RGB+D dataset~\cite{ntu}) feature fixed and simple scenes (indoor settings with only a single person), allowing for relatively accurate pose estimation for subsequent action recognition.
+Furthermore, these observations also validate the rationality of our proposed method, which leverages ground-truth skeletons as auxiliary information during training to enhance the RGB-based action recognition backbone.
+This paradigm enables us to utilize pose information for action recognition while simultaneously avoiding inaccurate pose estimation.